darvester/darvester/CONTRIBUTING.md

 ### Gen2

 Generation 2 of Darvester will, from now on, will be the focus of Darvester's development.
-This will be a package of `darvester`, `darvester-api`, and `darvester-api-frontend` in an Electron and React.js application. **To contribute to Darvester core instead, please point your PRs to the `dev` branch.**
+This will be a package of `darvester`, `darvester-api`, and `darvester-api-frontend` in an Electron and React.js application. **To contribute to Darvester core instead (the Python distribution of Darvester, without Electron), please point your PRs to the `dev` branch.**

 > To contribute to Generation 2, a rewrite and repackaging of Darvester, clone this repo then checkout the `gen2` branch.
 > ```